 OSPF Transit Capability for Inter-area Routes

 Back to our diagram above.
-If there is a virtual-link terminating on R3, this router is assumed to be an ABR, and generates summary LSAs for the prefixes learned from Area 2.
+If there is a virtual-link terminating on R3, this router is an ABR (per the RFC), and generates summary LSAs for the prefixes learned from Area 2.
 These summaries are flooded across Area 1 and R4 learns them.
 Next, R4 will receive the summary LSAs for the SAME prefixes over the virtual link from R5.
 When the OSPF process in R4 computes the best routes, it takes into account the fact that Area 1 is transit.
 Based on this, it attempts to find a BETTER path for the prefixes found in the summary-LSAs learned over the virtual link by looking at the inter-area routes received from Area 1.
 If it finds a match with a better metric, it simply uses that route over the one received across the virtual link!
 Look at the routing table of R4 when all the routers (R3, R4, and R5) have the capability transit enabled: The prefix 163.X.12.0/24 is now reachable via R3, even though the virtual link from R4 links us to R5!

 R4#show ip route ospf